caiosabadin/notes/sass/tutorial.md

 ```
 There is another syntax available.

-It works in the same manner of Python or Ruby.
-Mostly, it means blocks are demarked solely by identation, rather than curly brackets, and that no semicolon is used at the ending of the lines, as in:
+In the same manner of Ruby or Python, blocks are not demarcated by curly brackets, solely by identation, and no semicolon is placed at the ending of the properties' declaration.

 ```sass
 selector